Is Agile Everything?

 ‘How Not to be Agile’ may seem a strange title for the blogs mentioning about how good Agile is!

-The benefits of adopting the Agile methodology are well documented everywhere.
-What I intend to do over these series of articles is to share with you the misinterpretations, omissions and mistakes that people make.
-This significantly reduces the potential benefits when an organisation, or part of it, embark on an Agile Transformation.
+‘How Not to be Agile’ may seem a strange title for a series of articles about how good Agile is!
+However, what I intend to do over this series of articles is to share with you the misinterpretations, omissions and mistakes that people make that significantly reduces the potential benefits for an organisation, or part of it, when it embarks on an Agile Transformation.

 Last time, I discussed the potential pitfalls of not having a suitable and visible Vision and Objectives for whatever it is that we are trying to achieve, be it a new product, a major change to an existing product or the Agile transition itself.